 Spend time with your pets

-Pets get lonely, especially if ignored, so if you have gone to the trouble of taking your pet with you, make sure you include it as much as possible and don’t just leave it tied up all day with no attention and getting bored.
-This may lead to excessive barking if you have a dog, or your pet may get into other mischief.
+Pets get lonely, especially if ignored.
+If you have gone to the trouble of taking your pet with you, make sure you include it as much as possible.
+Don’t just leave it tied up all day with no attention and getting bored.
+This may lead to excessive barking.
+If you have a dog, your pet may get into other mischiefs.

 Remember, just because you love your pets, does not mean that everyone else automatically will too.
-Some people are just not pet lovers and it is important if we are sharing a campsite nearby we take this into consideration.
+Some people are just not pet lovers.
+It is important if we are sharing a campsite nearby we take this into consideration.
 Respect is the key here.

 You will quickly come to realise if your neighbours are not pet lovers.
-If this is the case, rather than get angry about it, respect the fact we are all different and that is OK.
-If they were there first, perhaps look for another location, or just do your best to make sure your pet does not ruin their experience – who knows, perhaps a positive experience with your pet may change their outlook.
+If this is the case, rather than get angry, respect the fact we are all different and that is OK.
+If they were there first, perhaps look for another location.
+Or just do your best to make sure your pet does not ruin their experience.
+Who knows, perhaps a positive experience with your pet may change their outlook.

 – Make sure your lead is the right length so that your pet will not encroach onto anyone else’s campsite.

-– If you have a dog, and your dog is a yapper, and you know about it try to limit this the best you can.
+– If you have a yapping dog, try to limit this the best you can.
 Your neighbour may be tolerable for a short time, but excessive yapping will not make them happy.

 – Pick up their Poo.
-There is nothing worse that stepping in dog poo, so it goes without saying, be vigilant and if they do poo, pick it up ASAP to stop the smell or anyone else stepping in it.
+There is nothing worse than stepping in dog poo.
+It goes without saying, be vigilant.
+If they do a poo, pick it up ASAP to stop the smell or anyone else stepping in it.

 No caption required

 For the non-pet lovers

 Now, for the non-pet lovers, and we have spoken to quite a few.
 Perhaps the two biggest gripes we hear from them are…

 “ why we should put up with a yapping dog all day when we don’t have one”